Skip to main content

 Unified School Districts (USD)

 Unified School Districts provide education to children of all school ages in their service areas.
-The absence of Unified School Districts in a given area means it is likely covered by other school district area types that mySidewalk does not visualize.
+If an area doesn't have a USD, it is likely covered by other school district types that mySidewalk does not visualize.

 County Subdivisions